 Figure 1 Disease-free survival in patients without acute pancreatitis and with moderate or severe acute pancreatitis.
 Median disease-free survival times were 12.8 and 8.4 mo for patients without acute pancreatitis (n = 165) and with moderate or severe acute pancreatitis (n = 21), respectively (P = 0.003, log rank test).

 Figure 2 Overall survival of patients without acute pancreatitis and with moderate or severe acute pancreatitis.
 Survival of patients without acute pancreatitis (n = 198) and with moderate or severe acute pancreatitis (n = 21) was compared.
-Median survival time was 22.3 mo for the no acute pancreatitis group, and 14.9 mo for the moderate or severe acute pancreatitis group.
-The difference reach statistical significance (P < 0.001, log rank test).
+Median survival time was 22.3 mo for the non-acute pancreatitis group, and 14.9 mo for the moderate or severe acute pancreatitis group.
+The difference was statistically significant (P < 0.001, log rank test).

 Table 1 Patient characteristics